LSXPrime/Octagrm/README.md

 ### 6. Direct Messages

-- `GET /api/directmessage/{userId1}/{userId2}`: Retrieves conversation between two users, with pagination.
+- `GET /api/directmessage/{targetUserId}`: Retrieves conversation between current user and target user, with pagination.
 - `POST /api/directmessage`: Sends a direct message (for testing, see `DirectMessagesHub` for real-time functionality).
 - `PATCH /api/directmessage/{messageId}/read`: Marks a message as read.